shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 ```

 ## Conclusion
 The switch from classic installation to the new composer installation is not very difficult.
 Please use it if you want to achieve easier deployment and shopware updates.
-Our colleague Soner aka shyim develops an extension for the composer project to install which you can handle community store plugins as a composer dependency.
+Our colleague Soner aka shyim develops an extension for the composer project to handle community store plugins as a composer dependency.
 If you are interested please have a look [here](https://github.com/shyim/store-plugin-installer).